 What’s a close-up filter?
 Think of it as a magnifying lens for your camera.
 They screw onto the filter threads of your lens and improve the lens’ minimum focus distance to allow close-up shooting.
 They’re inexpensive, portable, and do the job.
 For these reasons and more, close-up filters are an excellent alternative to the dedicated macro lens.

 They’re inexpensive – often less than $30.
-It would be nearly impossible to find a macro lens at this price point.
+It would be literally impossible to find a macro lens at this price point.

 They’re portable.
 A complete set of three filters takes up about as much room as a roll of film or an SD card holder.

 They’re lightweight.
 Compared to a macro lens, filters are downright featherweights.

 They’re convenient.
 Filters will work with any brand, any focal length, any type of camera (as long as the diameters of filter thread and filter size match).